Foz do Iguaçu International Airport: History

 The airport was opened on January 7, 1974 replacing the older Iguassú National Park Airport, closer to downtown which was then closed.

 Previously operated by Infraero, on April 7, 2021, CCR won a 30-year concession to operate the airport.
+On April 26, 2025 CCR was rebranded as Motiva.

+On November 18, 2025 the entire airports portfolio of Motiva was sold to the Mexican airport operator ASUR.
+Motiva will cease to operate airports.
+The transaction was completed on August 31, 2026..